 Where a college course has a high school prerequisite, there may also be a Camosun course that can be used as an alternative.
-For example, the prerequisite for CHEM 110 is Chemistry 11 and the students can use Camosun's CHEM 060 to satisfy this requirement.
+For example, the prerequisite for CHEM 110 is Chemistry 11 and the students can use Camosun's CHEM 100 to satisfy this requirement.
+For more information, click here.